 In today’s fast-moving digital economy, a new model is gaining serious traction:

-Renting a legally registered company instead of setting up your own.
+Renting a legally registered company instead of registering or maintaining your own.

 It’s not just a workaround—it’s becoming a mainstream strategy for founders who want speed, flexibility, and minimal risk.
 And it's part of a larger shift toward what experts are calling the “company sharing economy.”
 (StartUs)